 Don’t be fooled though!
 There is plenty of quality to choose from here and it is the perfect stepping stone to Logic Pro X. With shared features like Drummer, a seriously easy to use groove making sampler with multiple genre styles and a plethora of pattern variations.
 You will also become familiar with Apple Library as well as a similar interface to logic.

 The only downsides include a limit of 255 tracks per song, as well as no MIDI export or the ability to control external hardware via MIDI.
-Though when it’s all said and done, Garage Band is still an immensely powerful tool and one of the most proficient digital audio workstations going round.
+Though when it’s all said and done, Garage Band is still an immensely powerful tool and one of the most proficient digital audio workstations going around.
+Plus, it’s the ultimate free music making software for beginners.

 AmpliTube Custom Shop (Mac/Windows)